radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Section 4.6 of [RFC6421] requires automated key management.
 This requirement is satisfied by using TLS or DTLS key management.

+We can now finalize the work began in [RFC6421].
+We now state that new RADIUS specifications MUST NOT create any new cryptographic primitives to sign individual packets, or to obfscate the contents of any attributes.
+All security and privacy MUST instead be provided by a secure transport layer such as TLS.
+Simply using IPSec is not enough, as the use (or not) of IPSec is unknown to the RADIUS application.

+It is NOT RECOMMENDED to define new attributes which use the content obfuscation methods defined for User-Password or Tunnel-Password.
+We would like to forbid such constructs entirely.
+We recognize that RADIUS/UDP will still be in use for many years, and that new standards may require some modicrum of privacy.
+As a result, it is difficult to forbid the use of these constructs.

+hat being said, there has been no need since [RFC2868] in 2000 for new attribute which use these obfuscation methods.
+We believe therefore that there will be no demand for this kind of new attribute.

 # Migration Path and Recommendations

 We recognize that it is difficult to upgrade legacy devices with new cryptographic protocols and user interfaces.
 The problem is made worse because the volume of RADIUS devices which are in use.
 The exact number is unknown, and can only be approximated.
-Our best guesses would be in the order of hundreds of thousands, if not millions.
+Our best guesses would be in the order of hundreds of thousands, if not millions of RADIUS/UDP devices are in daily use.

+We therefore need to define a migration path to using secure transports.
+We give a few migration steps by making stronger recommendations for shared secrets.
+Where [RFC6614] Section 2.3 makes support for TLS-PSK optional, we now require support for TLS-PSK.

 ## Shared Secrets